EnEff-BIM/EnEffBIM-Framework/MoCGF/README.md

 MoCGF - Modelica Code Generation Framework
 ==========================================

+This software is work-in-progress.
+Documentation will be incomplete or missing and the software may not run properly.

 General Purpose
 ---------------
 MoCGF is a framework for the generation of Modelica code.
 It is part of the research project EnEff-BIM.

 Concept
 -------
 MoCGF manages a list of generators and data APIs.
 An generator is a package (contained in folder or a zip file) that contains output specific elements: